Updated July 2021

 Lonely Planet Tip: Take your coffee and beignets to-go and enjoy breakfast on the lawn of Jackson Square rather than inside the crowded cafe.

 As the oldest, and arguably most famous, neighborhood in New Orleans, the French Quarter is definitely a top sight for your visit.
 Considered the cultural hub of NOLA, you’ll notice the French, Spanish, Creole, and American inspired architecture decorating the streets at all ends.
 Bourbon Street and Royal Street are filled with great places to eat, drink and be merry, but we also recommend wandering through the Quarter without a destination in mind so that you can really enjoy the high energy of this neighborhood.
 But keep your trip to this area short if your goal is to meet the locals and steer clear of the tourists.

 Explore: St. Louis Cathedral and Jackson Square

 It’s quintessential New Orleans!
-With the St. Louis Cathedral, Andrew Jackson statue, and dozens of palm trees lining the square, it’s easy to understand why our friends at Lonely Planet describe this attraction as a “Paris-meets-the-Caribbean fantasy.”
+With the St. Louis Cathedral and dozens of palm trees lining the square, it’s easy to understand why our friends at Lonely Planet describe this attraction as a “Paris-meets-the-Caribbean fantasy.”
 The triple-spired cathedral is dedicated to Louis IX and exudes the perfect mixture of French architecture and southern charm.
 As the self-proclaimed art-mecca of the city, there’s not an area in Jackson Square that isn’t filled with jazz performers, fortune tellers, artists, and more!
 Soak up the celebratory vibes of New Orleans while gazing at the magnificent backdrop of Louisiana’s most famous town square.

 Lunch: Johnny’s Po’ Boys